leabrodyheine/Trivia-Quiz-Website/README.md

 - **APIs**: Questions are fetched from Open Trivial DB API.

 ## Features and Functionality
-- Presents multiple-choice questions from the chosen API, tracking correct and incorrect answers.
+- Presents multiple-choice questions from the API, tracking correct and incorrect answers.
 - Ends the game after three incorrect answers or when the player opts to stop, displaying the final score.
 - Enables starting a new game without reloading the page.
 - Scores questions based on difficulty.